-The Manaslu region is declared as a restricted area while it requires having the permits for the trekking which issued by the department of immigration.
-However, it needs to apply through the registered trekking agency, and at least two trekkers require a group.
-Please visit the website of the department of immigration further information regarding the revised visa and trekking permits fees.
+The Manaslu region is declared a restricted area; it requires permits for trekking issued by the immigration department.
+However, it must apply through the registered trekking agency; at least two trekkers are needed in a group.
+Please visit the immigration department’s website for further information regarding the revised visa and trekking permit fees.

 The Manaslu permit fee for the Autumn Season (Sept – Nov)

-The Manaslu permit fee for Winter, Spring, and Rainy Season.
+The Manaslu permit fee for Winter, Spring, and Rainy seasons.
 (Dec – Aug)

-The Tsum Valley permit fee for autumn season (September- November) 40 U.S. Dollar per person per week and $10 per day beyond a week.
+The Tsum Valley permit fee for the autumn season (September- November) is $40 per person per week and $10 per day beyond a week.

-The Tsum Valley Permit fee for winter, spring, and summer season (December – August) USD 30 per person/week USD 7 per person/day (beyond a week)
+The Tsum Valley Permit fee for winter, spring, and summer seasons (December – August) is $30 per person/week, USD 7 per person/day (beyond a week)

 Conservation Area fees:

-MCAP (Manaslu Conservation Area Project): 3000 NRS Convertible 28 U.S Dollar.
+MCAP (Manaslu Conservation Area Project): 3000 NRS Convertible 28 U.S Dollars.

-ACAP (Annapurna Conservation Area Project): 3000 NRS convertible 28 U.S Dollar.
+ACAP (Annapurna Conservation Area Project): 3000 NRS convertible 28 U.S Dollars.

 Around Manaslu Lodge Trek

-According to the norms of traveling, one can do both type of organization as per the traveler’s desire and hubbies.
-Recently, the Manaslu Trek can do as Tea House (Lodge) Trek.
-So, it is referring as Manaslu Lodge Trek.
-The tea-houses are not that luxurious what you experienced in the Annapurna and Everest region.
+According to the traveling norms, one can do both types of organization per the traveler’s desire and hubbies.
+Recently, the Manaslu Trek can be done as a Tea House (Lodge) Trek.
+So, it refers to the Manaslu Lodge Trek.
+The tea houses are not as luxurious as you experienced in the Annapurna and Everest regions.

-Traveling with a large number of trekkers, it requires to organize camping trek and accompanies with a large number of Nepalese staffs.
-There are no proper lodges facilities in Mu Gompa (the last monastery of the Tsum Valley).
-It is further making a camping trek that leads up to the Tibet border as well as in a barren land of the Yak pasture and Lungden Gompa.
-There is still needing to sleep on the premises of the monastery with basic accommodation.
+It is further making a camping trek that leads up to the Tibet border and barren land of the Yak pasture and Lungden Gompa.
+There is still a need to sleep on the monastery’s premises with basic accommodation.

 Tea Houses versus Fully Camping Trek

-- Logistics of a trek is straightforward: It is not only traveling comfortably but also arranging the travel light, and simply taking some necessary items only.
-In another way, this is an economy for travelers too instead of making cater services and camping equipment through the trekking agency.
+- A trek’s logistics are straightforward: Traveling comfortably, arranging the travel light, and simply taking some necessary items.
+On the other hand, this is an economy for travelers instead of catering services and camping equipment through the trekking agency.

-- Support local economy: Consumption of accommodation and eating services that mean paying directly to them, which also support the local economy.
+- Support local economy: Consumption of accommodation and eating services, which means paying directly to them, also supports the local economy.

-- Better interaction: Closely comprise with local that exchange conversation and know better their lifestyle, culture, and tradition gain a better experience.
+- Better interaction: Closely communicate with locals who exchange conversations and know their lifestyle, culture, and tradition better, gaining a better experience.

 But we cannot do without compromising.

 A compromise on food quality and quantity – while some trekkers prefer to enjoy local food (mainly Daal Bhat).
-But there found some trekkers were not satisfied with the menu for a long journey.
+However, some trekkers were not satisfied with the menu for a long journey.

 A compromise on accommodation – some villages along the Tsum Valley and Manaslu circuit still have basic lodges.
-And need to sleep sharing basis with others being the increasing number of travelers in the Manaslu region.
+And the need to share a sleeping basis with others, being the increasing number of travelers in the Manaslu region.

 Manaslu Circuit Trek Route Map:

-We provide updated Manaslu Circuit Trek Map for each group, which helps to find proper information while on a trek.
-The Manaslu Circuit Trek map enables you to navigate the routes such as altitudes, duration of the walk, and so on.
-Therefore, we do offer variable Manaslu circuit trek itinerary as per your needs.
+We provide an updated Manaslu Circuit Trek Map for each group, which helps find valuable information while on a trek.
+The Manaslu Circuit Trek map enables you to navigate the routes, such as altitudes, walk duration, etc. Therefore, we offer a variable Manaslu circuit trek itinerary per your needs.

 Manaslu Trek Difficulty

-The Manaslu Trek is ideal for those people who have an excellent physical condition and keen to walk in high altitude.
-Note that, trekking in Manaslu is moderate to strenuous.
-Nevertheless, old-aged people can also complete this trek if he or she takes proper acclimatization.
+The Manaslu Trek is ideal for people with excellent physical condition and keen to walk at high altitudes.
+Note that trekking in Manaslu is moderate to strenuous.
+Nevertheless, old-aged people can also complete this trek if they properly acclimate.

 Some Other Essentials Addon

-There is expanding the telecommunication services at most of the villages, except Deng and Ghap.
-However, you can find a satellite or cellular-based phone which able to connect with the world on the payable basis.
-Internet services are also available in Philim, Namrung, Lho, and Sama Gaon.
+Telecommunication: Most villages are expanding telecommunication services, except Deng and Ghap.
+However, you can find a satellite or cellular-based phone that can connect with the world on a payable basis.
+In addition, Internet services are available in Philim, Namrung, Lho, and Sama Gaon.

-As a sustainable tourism operator, Himalayan Exploration Travel would like to share some sustainable tips while you are on a trek.
-Whenever you spend time outdoors, you attempt to have the least effect on nature and the values of “leaving no trace” assist in preserving the environment you enjoy so much.
-However, when walking through isolated Himalayan settlements, you discovered it more complicated.
+As a sustainable tourism operator, Himalayan Exploration Travel would like to share some sustainable tips while on a trek.
+Whenever you spend time outdoors, you attempt to have the most negligible effect on nature, and the values of “leaving no trace” assist in preserving the environment you enjoy so much.
+However, walking through isolated Himalayan settlements makes it more complicated.

 Get to know about the region before you go.
-Read the book ‘The Snow Leopard’ by Peter Matthiessen and investigate anthropologist Geoff Childs’ research on communities living in this area.
+Read the book ‘The Snow Leopard” by Peter Matthiessen and investigate anthropologist Geoff Childs’ research on communities in this area.

 Some Frequently Asked Questions

-We do offer only $1350 per person as per published services on the website.
-Prices may differ widely, from $1350 to $2350 per person based on the services.
+We offer only $1350 per person per published service on the website.
+However, prices may differ widely based on the benefits, from $1350 to $2350 per person.

-Yes, it requires Restricted Area permit (RAP), ACAP (Annapurna Conservation Area Project), and MCAP (Manaslu Conservation Area Project).
-We have mentioned in detail on Manaslu Circuit Trek Cost as well.
+Yes, it requires a Restricted Area Permit (RAP), ACAP (Annapurna Conservation Area Project), and MCAP (Manaslu Conservation Area Project).
+We have mentioned the Manaslu Circuit Trek Cost in detail as well.

-The autumn (September – November) and Spring season (March to May) is ideal for this trek even though it can be completed all year round also.
+The autumn (September – November) and spring (March to May) seasons are ideal for this trek, even though this trek can also be completed all year round.

-Yes, you should have to aware of it because the highest point of this trek is Larkya – La Pass at 5218 meters.
+It would help if you were aware of it because the highest point of this trek is Larkya – La Pass at 5218 meters.
 It may cause altitude sickness if you are trying to go rapidly.
-However, you may prevent it, taking proper acclimatization.
+However, you may prevent it by taking proper acclimatization.

 Some essential pieces of trekking gear are required for the Manaslu trek.
 It reveals you to a series of high altitudes where the temperatures vary tremendously between night and day.
 The route is long and moderately strenuous.

-We highly recommend seeing our essential information section for detailed.
+We highly recommend seeing our essential information section for details.

-The Manaslu Circuit Trek is moderate to strenuous and crossing over Larkya La Pass at 5218 meters.
-It requires to walk 5 to 9 hours in a single day.
+The Manaslu Circuit Trek is moderate to strenuous and crosses over Larkya La Pass at 5218 meters.
+It requires walking 5 to 9 hours in a single day.
 But, it is still possible for first-time trekkers.
-You also need to physically and mentally fit enough.
+It would help if you also were physically and mentally fit enough.